paco-arana/meta-frontend-repo/README.md

 # meta-frontend-repo

-repository used in the meta frontend course
+repository used in the meta frontend coursse with a focus on git and github